trebisky/ebaz4205_miner/README.md

 * setup - my process to configure U-Boot for network tftp booting
 * fish - why "hello world" for a first program?
+* button - watch for the button connected to the gpio
+* printf - I add a little printf to the button demo